dbmrq/resume/cv.md

 ---

 # Profile
 I am a mobile engineering leader who builds high-performing teams, ships impactful products, and systematically improves people and processes.
-Over the last decade, I have combined end-to-end product ownership as the founder of Leio with large-scale technical leadership at Wex, managing multiple teams in a white-label ecosystem with over 640 mobile apps.
+Over the last decade, I have combined end-to-end product ownership as the founder of Leio with large-scale technical leadership at Wex, managing multiple teams in a white-label ecosystem of over 640 mobile apps.
 My background in psychology and philosophy helps me drive technical excellence, operational discipline, and a culture of psychological safety.

 # Selected Highlights
-- **Global Management:** I manage more than 30 engineers in 4 cross-cultural teams spanning the US, Brazil, and India (including vendor partners).
+- **Global Management:** I've managed over 30 engineers in 4 cross-cultural teams spanning the US, Brazil, and India (including vendor partners).
 - **Product Ownership:** I founded and operate Leio, a top-100 iOS app with ~1,500 monthly active users, thousands of 5-star ratings, and six-figure lifetime revenue over 10 years.
 - **Operational Excellence:** I led a CI/CD transformation that cut release cycles from months to under one hour, enabling prompt resolution of customer-impacting issues.
 - **Engineering Leadership at Scale:** I led the reduction of crash rates from >4% to <0.25% across 640+ enterprise mobile apps used by major US financial institutions.